cdupont/Timeloop/README.md

 ![whole](img/whole.gif)

-In this scenario, there are 2 possible trajectories for the character:
+In this universe setup, there are 2 possible trajectories for the character:
-1. He just goes straight and passes between the two portals.
-No problem.
+The first solution is simple: he just goes straight.
+At step 6, he will walk over the exit portal (this has no effects).

 ![sol1](img/sol1.gif)

+However, there is another solution!
-2. At the start of the simulation, another character appears in the exit portal: it's you from the future!
-Both goes straight one step, meeting in the middle.
+At the start of the simulation, another walker appears in the exit portal: it's you from the future!
+Both goes straight some steps, meeting in the middle.
 Then, as per the rule on collisions, both turn right.
-The initial character enters the portal at step 2, thus closing the loop.
-The second character continues toward the left.
+The initial walker enters the portal at step 6, thus closing the loop.
+The second walker continues toward the top.

 ![sol2](img/sol2.gif)